mkamilgok/TextEditor/README.md

 # TextProApp

 TextProApp is the course project for **Data Structures and Performance by University of California San Diego(Coursera)**.
-The sketch code is given by Coursera.
-TextProApp is an advanced text editor which has the following features that are written and enabled by `@mkamilgok` :
+The sketch UI code is given by Coursera.
+TextProApp is an advanced text editor which has the following features that are implemented and enabled by `@mkamilgok` via using variety of data structures and algorithms:
 * **Flesch Index Score Calculator** which shows the readability of the text.
 Higher the score is, easier the text is easier to read.
 * **Markov Text Generator** which generates a text with a specified number of words by using the given text.
 * **Spelling Suggestions** which highlights the misspelled words.